How to make hard candy jewels

-I also used this recipe to make some sweet heart-shaped candies for Valentine’s Day.
+I reached for this recipe again to make some heart-shaped candies for Valentine’s Day.
 Be sure to check out my Valentine’s Day heart shaped candy tutorial for more info, including our free downloadable bag tag.
 There’s even a tip about making giant heart-shaped lollipops!

 Now that I’ve shown you how to make these candies the right way, let me share with you some lessons I learned while figuring it out.

 When I made my first batch of candy, I didn’t have any non-stick cooking spray, so I tried to just wipe some oil onto the molds with a paper towel.
 The result was a film of oil that was no where near enough, and the candies stuck like crazy.
-Take another look at the picture above and see the bits of candies stuck to the mold.
 Ugh!
+Make sure you grease your molds well.

 You can get decent candies with varying temperatures, but for decent and true COLOR, you need to be sure you don’t heat past 300 degrees.
 Having an accurate candy thermometer is critical to the success of this candy, so please make sure you calibrate it using the instructions I mentioned at the start of this tutorial.